 While the Innate ‘Night’ collection holds a number of essential pieces for the home including an armchair, credenza, console, coffee table and side tables, Jon is already in the beginning phases of developing a counter range to this night focused capsule with the creation of Innate ‘Day’.

 “Innate is different than anything else available in the market.
-Most showrooms and commercial collections have favored European timbers for the past twenty years.
-I really wanted to break the mold and create something that had not been done before.”
+Most showrooms and commercial collections have favoured European timbers for the past twenty years.
+I really wanted to break the mould and create something that had not been done before.”

 Not only was creating a capsule that was uniquely Australian important but using a product that would minimize a carbon footprint was also a key factor in choosing his materials.

 “As an Australian, from a sustainability perspective, using Tasmanian timber is much more environmentally sustainable.
 I was taught to always approach materials with cautiousness and respect, and with this collection, these ideas were really top of mind.
 The timber was used sparingly and sympathetically with nothing wasted.”